 How Do I Cure my Prints after They are Dry?

 After the models are completely dry, you can place the models directly into a Phrozen Curing Unit or use natural sunlight to cure your prints.

 For your models to be cured evenly, your 3D prints need to receive an equivalent amount of light exposure while being cured — either from sunlight or UV light from a curing lamp.

-Each UV curing lamp is meant for models of different sizes, while each has a voltage power of 100-240V, 50-60Hz.
+Each UV curing device is meant for models of different shapes and sizes.
+All 4 UV curing lamps have a voltage power of 100-240V, 50-60Hz.